6 Expats Careers for the Supporting Spouse, To Stop those Trailing Blues

 Give your skills and time to support the next generation.
 Tuta-me, enables students and tutors to digitally connect with each other and arrange for a meeting in a time and place that suits both parties.
 The app streamlines processes by making it a paperless option for students looking for tutors.
 But there are plenty of similar organisation that you can give your time too.

 Want to explore more of these opportunities, but not sure where to begin?
-Come join other passionate men and women in the Ubuntu Academy, who are busy creating their second income through online businesses.
+Come join other expat men and women in our Portable Careers for Expat Facebook Group.
+We share portable job opportunities each and every week.